 One of ACJ’s strengths is the flexibility in updating the curriculum periodically in response to the swift changes in the media industry and practice.
 As an academic institution, ACJ has been ahead of the industry in predicting its needs and incorporating required changes in the curriculum to make it Future Ready.

 The ACJ programme seeks to combine the ‘how to’ aspect of journalism with a critical and reflective ‘why’ perspective which enables the young journalist to keep up with the demands made by a dynamic work environment and a changing society.
 English is the medium of instruction at the ACJ and all assignments are to be submitted in English.

-The ACJ follows the advanced teaching methods developed in the best journalism education programmes in the world, adapting these methods to specifically Asian conditions and introducing significant innovations.
+The ACJ follows the advanced teaching methods developed in the best journalism education programmes in the world.
 It combines a rigorous academic curriculum with intensive practical training, endeavouring to strike a balance between education (i.e., acquisition of knowledge) and training (i.e., the imparting of professional skills).

-The ACJ’s programme of postgraduate education in journalism is spread over three trimesters: from July to the following April end.
+The ACJ’s programme of postgraduate education in journalism is spread over three trimesters.
 It is designed to introduce talented students with a first degree and no prior experience in journalism to the various branches of the media and help them acquire the knowledge, skills, and discernment necessary for ready employment in the profession.